modir/laminas-book/docs/validators.md

 [^allow_constants]: The `ALLOW_`-prefixed constants are provided by the @`Hostname`[Laminas\Validator\Hostname] validator.

+!!! note
-> Internally, the @`EmailAddress` validator uses the @`Hostname`[Laminas\Validator\Hostname] validator for checking the host name part
-> of an E-mail address.
-Optionally, you can attach a custom host name validator by using the `setHostnameValidator()`
-> method, however it is unlikely you will need to do such.
+    Internally, the @`EmailAddress` validator uses the @`Hostname`[Laminas\Validator\Hostname] validator for checking the host name part of an E-mail address.
+Optionally, you can attach a custom host name validator by using the `setHostnameValidator()` method, however it is unlikely you will need to do such.

 The `useMxCheck()` method tells whether the validator should connect to the recipient's host and query the DNS server for the MX record(s).
 If the server has no MX records, than the validation fails.